 Our merino wool dress socks are our most popular collection.
 Merino wool is a fine, soft material that is naturally breathable, allowing it to very effectively manage moisture and odor.
 If your feet frequently feel damp, you may find that switching to merino wool socks would be best.
 As my father, Mike, likes to say, "Merino wool is nature's heating and cooling system."

-Our pima cotton dress socks are knit with extra-long staple pima cotton, which is the same material used in luxury bed linens.
+Our cotton dress socks are knit with extra-long staple cotton, which is the same material used in luxury bed linens.
 These dress socks are buttery-soft and extremely comfortable against the skin, even for those with sensitive feet.
 If you are most interested in a lightweight, smooth texture, pima cotton dress socks will likely be best for you.

 If I had to pick one feature of each material that customers like best, it would be as follows: